iabudiab/SimLink/README.md

 ## Current Limitations

+* Launching in Simulator requires Xcode 5.1
 * Application's icon is hardcoded to use "icon@2x\~{ipad, iphone}.png"
 * Simulator SDK is hardcoded to use system default
 * Simulator Device Family is hardcoded to "iPad"
 * No handling for empty menus
+* Menu highlighting is bugged and needs optimising
 * System applications are always visible
 * System applications cannot be launched in Simulator